-- (c) The restricted access areas of a public mental health facility certified by the department of social and health services for inpatient hospital care and state institutions for the care of the mentally ill, excluding those facilities solely for evaluation and treatment.
-Restricted access areas do not include common areas of egress and ingress open to the general public; - (d) That portion of an establishment classified by the state liquor control board as off-limits to persons under twenty-one years of age; or - 36 (e) The restricted access areas of a commercial service airport 37 designated in the airport security plan approved by the federal 38 transportation security administration, including passenger screening checkpoints at or beyond the point at which a passenger initiates the screening process.
+- (c) The restricted access areas of a public mental health facility licensed or certified by the department of health for inpatient hospital care and state institutions for the care of the mentally ill, excluding those facilities solely for evaluation and treatment.
+Restricted access areas do not include common areas of egress and ingress open to the general public; - (d) That portion of an establishment classified by the state liquor and cannabis board as off-limits to persons under (($\frac{1}{1}$) verson of age; (($\frac{1}{1}$)) - (e) The restricted access areas of a commercial service airport designated in the airport security plan approved by the federal transportation security administration, including passenger screening checkpoints at or beyond the point at which a passenger initiates the screening process.
 These areas do not include airport drives, general parking areas and walkways, and shops and areas of the terminal that are outside the screening checkpoints and that are normally open to unscreened passengers or visitors to the airport.
-Any restricted access area shall be clearly indicated by prominent signs indicating that firearms and other weapons are prohibited in the area.
+Any restricted access area shall be clearly indicated by prominent signs indicating that firearms and other weapons are prohibited in the area;